 4. Mulholland Drive

-Of course it had to be here.
-David Lynch’s assuredly surreal style made him most likely to cram two features onto this list and, with its wrecking-ball of a mid-way reversal; ‘Mulholland Drive’ is worthiest amidst his work.
-The general eeriness that permeates every scene of the flick, as well as odd-ball characters darting in and out of the thread to ultimately tie us all up in knots speaks to its superb screenplay which remains compelling beyond incomprehensibility.
-So too does Lynch’s knack for mixing humor with horror play into the consistently enthralling Hollywood nightmare this movie gifted us with.
+Of course, it had to be here.
+David Lynch’s assuredly surreal style made him most likely to cram two features onto this list and, with its wrecking-ball of a mid-way reversal, ‘Mulholland Drive’ is worthiest amidst his work.
+The general eeriness that permeates every scene of the flick, as well as odd-ball characters darting in and out of the thread to ultimately tie us all up in knots, speaks to its superb screenplay, which remains compelling beyond incomprehensibility.
+So does Lynch’s knack for mixing humor with horror play into the consistently enthralling Hollywood nightmare this movie gifted us with.
 Diverse enough to attract and repulse huge audiences, be a feature on endless lists (including most of our own) and always provoke heated debate, ‘Mulholland Drive’ is as good a twisting, turning tale as we’ve seen this century.

 Read More: Movies Like Me Before You

-Joseph L. Mankiewicz’s marathon mind-fuck, Sleuth involves an ongoing battle of one-upsmanship between classical megastar Lawrence Olivier and the then new enough face of Michael Caine.
-There is an adept handling of tone that ripples throughout our journey into the deadly narcissism, lending goofiness to serious scenes as well as managing to imbude them with rug-pull power that emerges out of the blue.
-Sleuth deserves to rank so high alone for how effectively it maintains momentum for all of 140 minutes, both actors working at their limit.
+Joseph L. Mankiewicz’s marathon mind-fuck, Sleuth involves an ongoing battle of one-upmanship between classical megastar Lawrence Olivier and the then-new enough face of Michael Caine.
+There is adept handling of tone that ripples throughout our journey into the deadly narcissism, lending goofiness to serious scenes as well as managing to imbue them with rug-pull power that emerges out of the blue.
+Sleuth deserves to rank so high alone for how effectively it maintains momentum for all of 140 minutes, with both actors working at their limit.
 Deservedly, it’s the only film bar Whose Afraid of Virginia Wolf?
-To have every member of the credited cast nominate for an Oscar and continues to be a staple of intelligent but refreshingly wacky mystery cinema.
+To have every member of the credited cast nominated for an Oscar and continues to be a staple of intelligent but refreshingly wacky mystery cinema.